Buy Self-help legal documents

-When remodelling a house or adding rooms you are likely to need to hire a contractor.
+When remodelling a house or adding rooms you are likely to need to hire a New Zealand contractor.
 By asking prospective contractors a number of questions you can find out about their reputation and level of experience, and whether they are willing to meet the standards you expect.

 What should I ask prospective contractors?